Table of Contents

 After a period of time, it happened one day that the boy went out to his father while they were reaping a harvest.
-And he said to his father, “My head, my head!”
-This was probably a case of sunstroke for reaping was a strenuous task carried on at the hottest season of the year.
-The child fell ill and shortly afterwards passed away in his mothers arms.
+And the boy said to his father, “My head, my head!”
+This was probably a case of sunstroke for harvesting was a strenuous task carried on at the hottest season of the year.
+Then, the child fell ill and shortly afterwards passed away in his mothers arms.

 “And he went up and lay on the child, and put his mouth on his mouth, his eyes on his eyes, and his hands on his hands; and he stretched himself out on the child, and the flesh of the child became warm.
 He returned and walked back and forth in the house, and again went up and stretched himself out on him; then the child sneezed seven times, and the child opened his eyes” (2 Kings 4:34-35).
-He was raised back to life and returned to his overjoyed mother.
+The child was raised back to life and returned to his overjoyed mother.

 But when she returned, she found that she had lost her land.
-“She went to appeal to the king for her house and her land.
+And “she went to appeal to the king for her house and her land.
 Now the king was talking with Gehazi the servant of the man of God, saying, ‘Tell me all the great things that Elisha has done.’
 And while he was telling the king how Elisha had restored the dead to life, behold, the woman whose son he had restored to life appealed to the king for her house and her land.
 And Gehazi said, ‘My lord, O king, here is the woman, and here is her son whom Elisha restored to life.’
 And when the king asked the woman, she told him.
 So the king appointed an official for her, saying, ‘Restore all that was hers, together with all the produce of the fields from the day that she left the land until now’” (2 Kings 8:3–6).